rickosborne/cascades/md/32-5-6-miami-center.md

 Lawrence replied using his own headset this time.

-"Miami, 238 needs to be on approach within the next 80 minutes."
+"Miami, 238 needs to be on approach within the next eight-zero minutes."

-"Acknowledged, 238, within the next eight zero minutes.
+"Acknowledged, 238, within the next eight-zero minutes.
 Squawk seven-seven-zero-zero."

 Lawrence reached down and dialed 7700 into one of his consoles.